symbol/symbol-docs/CONTRIBUTING.md

 ### Updating translations

-Generate the `.pot` files with `make gettext`.
+1. Generate the `.pot` files with `make gettext`.

-Update the Japanese `.po` files with `sphinx-intl update  -p build/gettext -l ja`
+2. Update the Japanese `.po` files with `sphinx-intl update  -p build/gettext -l ja`

+3. Make sure that all files to be sent to Transifex are present in the `.tx/config` index with:

+   `sphinx-intl update-txconfig-resources --pot-dir build/gettext`

+   Commit any changes detected (beware of pages which do not use Transifex for translation like `handbook/vision.rst`).

-Commit and push the changes in the `source/locale` folder.
+4. Commit and push the changes in the `source/locale` folder.
 Travis will send the changes to Transifex.

 ### Submitting your changes